intel/dffml/docs/tutorials/rolling_alice/0001_coach_alice/0003_strategic_principles_as_game_plan.md

 of the org at the scope desired.
 By default this is the repo scope, this would mean the repo and it's dependencies.

+Our intent here is to assit developers with organization and prioritization of their workstreams.
+Our report generation will be scopable and context aware.
+We'll later source data from the knowledge graph (our stream of consiousness) to enable cached commnuication across agents and procesess.
+We want to enable developers to have an at a glance view of the alignment status of a project or workstreams strategic principles, plans, and values.

 At time of writing we do not yet have dependency tree creation flushed out from ShouldI / CVE Bin Tool / SBOM traversal.
 We will instead add an overlay which specifies we should pull repos to report on from the